 In this post I am going to explain how to enable GUI root access on Debian 9.
-It is very similar to enabling Gui Root Login in Debian 8.
+Instructions for Debian 10 are similar and can be found here.
 At this point I should warn you that using the root account is dangerous as you can ruin your whole system.
 Try to follow this guide exactly.

 - First open a terminal and type su then your root password that you created when installing your Debian 9.

 - Install Leafpad text editor which allows you to edit text files.
 Type: “apt-get install leafpad”

 - Stay in root terminal and type “leafpad /etc/gdm3/daemon.conf”.
 This command opens the file “daemon.conf” in leafpad.
 Under security type “AllowRoot=true”.
 So your security section in the file should look like this:[security]